Juice (Lizzo song): Live performances

 Lizzo performed the song on The Ellen DeGeneres Show, Today, Jimmy Kimmel Live! and The Tonight Show Starring Jimmy Fallon.

-Music video
+Music video & in popular culture

 The music video for "Juice" was released the same day as the single.
 The video, directed by Quinn Wilson, features the singer in an '80s-style workout program, late-night talk show, and selling products on an infomercial.
 It also contains references to Soul Glo commercials and a reference to ASMR YouTuber Spirit Payton.
 Taylor Bryant of Nylon magazine described the video as "just as fun as the song".
+The 2020 video game Just Dance 2021 has it as one of the dance songs.

-A second music video premiered on the WOWPresents YouTube channel on April 17, 2019.
-The video features Lizzo with RuPaul's Drag Race alumni A'keria C. Davenport, Silky Nutmeg Ganache, Soju, Mayhem Miller, Asia O'Hara, Mariah Paris Balenciaga, Detox Icunt, Morgan McMichaels and Sonique.
-The video was directed by Pete Williams.
+A second music video, directed by Pete Williams, premiered on the WOWPresents YouTube channel on April 17, 2019.
+It features Lizzo with RuPaul's Drag Race alumni A'keria C. Davenport, Silky Nutmeg Ganache, Soju, Mayhem Miller, Asia O'Hara, Mariah Paris Balenciaga, Detox Icunt, Morgan McMichaels and Sonique.
+It has also been used in the official trailer for Tim Story's 2021 film Tom & Jerry: The Movie as well as in a music video emphasising Tom's struggle to catch Jerry in the film.

 Plagiarism allegation

 On October 18, 2019, singer CeCe Peniston accused Lizzo of plagiarizing the song's "Yeah-yeah" ad-lib from her 1990s single "Finally".
 Lizzo's lawyer rejected the claim, describing it as "opportunistic" and "specious".